Tomasz-Kluczkowski/Coding_exercises/Give-me-a-diamond/Problem-Description.md

 ~~~~

 #Initial thoughts:
 - Validate n > 0 and odd.
+Assume no float will be used as input (unspecified).
+- Offset for maximum amount of spaces on the left and right of the * is: (n - 1)/2
 - Create a loop going from 1 to n * and then add a reversed version (but not repeating the middle point)
 - have to add next line \n chars after each line of *